How can the cloud industry adapt to a post-COVID world?

 The coronavirus pandemic has fuelled rapid growth across the cloud industry, but it won’t last forever

-While we all rejoiced at the news that a potential COVID-19 vaccine may be available for distribution before the end of the year, shares in a handful of companies dropped sharply in response, including at least 15% reduction in the valuation of Zoom.
+While we all rejoiced at the news that a potential COVID-19 vaccine would be available for distribution before the end of 2020, shares in a handful of companies dropped sharply in response, including a 15% reduction in the valuation of Zoom.

 Although the recent transition to remote working is a trend sparked by COVID-19, the consensus is that it’s the beginning of a wider cultural shift.
 Former IBM boss Ginni Rometty is among the latest to suggest as much, claiming mass remote working will continue in some form as part of a broader hybrid model in future.
 This may involve companies keeping some physical presence while establishing the infrastructure and equipment to allow workers to work remotely as and when desired.

 Cisco CTO for UK and Ireland, Chintan Patel, agrees, telling IT Pro that remote working gained widespread acceptance during COVID-19, even in organisations where it was unthinkable before.
 This means cloud and software as a service (SaaS) tools will continue to remain a crucial part of many setups, even though businesses will mostly return to a form of ‘hybrid’ model.
 “For remote working, cloud plays a central role; think secure cloud-based collaboration, accessing cloud-based business applications, and extending the security perimeter to thousands of devices,” he explains.
 “It’s important to note, though, that cloud-based consumption models are not limited to remote working only.
 As to those returning to the offices, we see technology can help make the workplace more secure and efficient.
 As and when companies prepare for a return to office, they also need to optimise their space, address worker concerns about sanitation and social distancing and plan how to communicate policies and information clearly.”

 Accelerate digital transformation with enterprise apps on the cloud